Published: August 23, 2021 | Updated: September 2, 2021 | Posted by: Ricky Publico | Personal Finance

 And to cover their bases, Tonik has been granted a full rural bank license issued by the Central Bank of the Philippines.
 They are also regulated by the Bangko Sentral ng Pilipinas and their deposits are insured by the Philippine Deposit Insurance Commission.
 Needless to say, Tonik is a legit digital bank that you should give a try as soon as possible

 As the newest digital bank on the block, Tonik Digital Bank is already offering a range of banking services that will definitely pique your interest.
-According to Tonik, they are looking to add more products like physical debit cards and personal loans in the near future.
+According to Tonik, they are looking to add more products like personal loans in the near future.

 After you open a Tonik account, you instantly get the default savings account with an annual interest rate of 1%.
 From here, you can cash in through bank transfer, online banking, and over-the-counter payments.
 You can also send and receive money from Tonik users and other banks.